Ex-Twitter execs deny pressure to block Hunter Biden story

 The issue was also reignited recently after Musk took over Twitter as CEO and began to release a slew of company information to independent journalists, what he has called the “Twitter Files.”

-“Thank god for Matt Taibi.
-Thank god for Elon Musk for allowing us to show the world that Twitter was basically a subsidiary of the FBI,” Rep. Nancy Mace, R-S.C., said, referencing one of the independent journalists with access to company files.

-The documents and data largely show internal debates among employees over the decision to temporarily censor links to the story about Hunter Biden.
+The documents and data largely show internal debates among employees over the decision to temporarily censor links to the Hunter Biden story.
 The tweet threads lacked substantial evidence of a targeted influence campaign from Democrats or the FBI, which has denied any involvement in Twitter’s decision-making.

 Rep. Dan Goldman, D-N.Y., called the hearing a “fishing expedition” seeking to reheat bogus allegations claiming Biden somehow influenced his son’s business dealings in Ukraine.